Secured Credit Cards

 What is a secured credit card?

-- Credit limit attached.
+- Credit limit.
 A secured credit card is a line of credit from a bank.
-A cash deposit of your own money is used as a security.
-The financial institution issues a credit limit based on the size of the deposit.
-You’ll need to repay what you spend in addition to any interest charges.
+A cash deposit of your own money is typically used as a security.
+The financial institution then issues a credit limit based on the size of the deposit.
+It's typically relatively low to start with (e.g. $100 or $200).

-How does a secured credit card compare to a line of credit home loan?
+How does a secured credit card compare to a secured home loan?

 |Secured credit card||Line of credit home loan|